NTNU-IHB/FMI4j/README.md

 Considering FMI-import, a significant speedup (2-5x) compared to other open-source FMI implementations for the JVM should be expected.
 For FMI-export FMI4j is multiple orders of magnitude faster than any existing open source alternative.

-Maven articfacts are available through [Central](https://search.maven.org/search?q=g:info.laht.fmi4j)
+Maven artifacts are available through [Central](https://search.maven.org/search?q=g:info.laht.fmi4j)

 ***